 Start your evening with a meal to remember

 The Windy City has become well known for innovative dining.
 Rated the “Top Food City” by Condé Nast Traveller (UK) and hailed as “One of the Best Food Cities in America” by Food & Wine/AOL, it’s easy to experience the work of the world’s best chefs during your visit.

 Iconic and innovative restaurants thrive in the Downtown Theater District.
 Each eatery offers unique cuisine and atmosphere, allowing you to set just the right tone for you night of Broadway’s best theater.
 We have a wonderful array of restaurant partners located steps away from our stages.
-Our partners include Catch 35, City Social, Cochon Volant, foodlife and Mity Nice, Giordano’s, Hard Rock Café, Italian Village Restaurants, Latinicity, Lockwood Restaurant & Bar, Petterino’s and Randolph Tavern.
+Our partners include Catch 35, City Social, Cochon Volant, foodlife and Mity Nice, Giordano’s, Hard Rock Café, Italian Village Restaurants, Latinicity, Lockwood Restaurant & Bar and Petterino’s.

 If your post-dining tastes lean more toward music, you should have little problem finding plenty to do in the Blues Capital of the World, located near Ontario Street’s “restaurant row.”
 You can catch blues legends and yet-to-be-discovered artists in this safe, friendly club.
 In addition, Kingston Mines, located in Lincoln Park, is considered to be the best club in which to find Blues by local enthusiasts.
 Two bands on two stages provide continuous music seven nights a week.
 If you prefer your music to be something more romantic, head to Pops for Champagne.
 Here, veteran jazz pianists play to couples who are sipping champagne by firelight.